creativecommons/cc-signals/README.md

 ### HTTP header example

-The following HTTP Content-Usage header example allows access to the URL with a usage preference of no for generative AI training unless credit and an ecosystem contribution is provided per the CC signal.
+The following HTTP Content-Usage header example grants permission to the URL with a usage preference of no for generative AI training unless credit and an ecosystem contribution is provided per the CC signal.
 ```HTTP
 200 OK
 Date: Mon, 09 Jun 2025 12:42:03 UTC